 Acknowledge their Good Intentions

 The truth is that your client is actually unable to make payment(s) as and at when due.
 Most loyal clients will not like this scenario because they have built a relationship with you over time.
-Therefore, they will not want to ruin the relationship because of overdue invoice(s).
+Therefore, they will not want to ruin the relationship because of the overdue invoice(s).
 You will need to acknowledge this fact in your email.
 Let them know you are aware that they have the best of intentions.

 Express Your Confidence for Recovery